-The Regulator regulates the provision of public utilities as a commercial activity in the following sectors: energy (electricity, natural gas and thermal energy), electronic communications, postal services, municipal waste management and water management, and in accordance with the Packaging Law from 1 July 2020 Regulator is responsible for a new sector - the deposit packaging management.
+The Regulator regulates the provision of public utilities as a commercial activity in the following sectors: energy (electricity, natural gas and thermal energy), electronic communications, postal services, municipal waste management, water management and the deposit packaging management.

 According to the Law on Regulators of Public Utilities, the Regulator is an institutionally and functionally independent regulatory authority.
 The Regulator independently performs the functions delegated by the Law on Regulators of Public Utilities as well as other sector-specific legislation and, within the scope of its competence, takes decisions independently and issues administrative acts binding upon specific providers and users of public utilities.
 The Regulator's decisions may be declared unlawful and repealed only by the court.